lucian-ilie/DELPHI/README.md

 # The source code of DELPHI web server
 The DELPHI source code is designed for high-throughput prediction.
 It does not have the limitation of 10 sequences per run.
 We recommend to use the [web version](https://www.csd.uwo.ca/~yli922/index.php) of DELPHI if you input is small.
 # Citation
-Yiwei Li, G. Brain Golding, and Lucian Ilie, DELPHI: accurate deep ensemble model for protein interaction sites prediction. under revision
+Yiwei Li, G. Brian Golding, and Lucian Ilie, DELPHI: accurate deep ensemble model for protein interaction sites prediction. under revision
 Contact:

 Yiwei Li (yli922@uwo.ca)

-Brain Golding (Golding@mcmaster.ca)
+Brian Golding (Golding@mcmaster.ca)

 Lucian Ilie (ilie@uwo.ca)
 # system requirement